Privacy Policy

 Effective date: July 3, 2026 · Who we are: Queering ANCs is a program of Capital Stonewall Democrats.
 Reach us about privacy at [email protected].
 See also how your data works.

-Our community has real reasons to care about privacy — for many of us, privacy is safety.
-So we built this platform to collect as little as possible, keep you in control of what's visible, and never sell your data or use it for advertising.
-This policy explains, in plain language, what we collect, why, who we share it with, and the choices you have.
+Our community has real reasons to care about privacy.
+For many of us, privacy is safety.
+So we built this platform to collect as little as possible.
+It keeps you in control of what's visible and never sells your data or uses it for advertising.
+This policy explains in plain language what we collect.
+It also covers why we collect it.
+And it covers who we share it with and the choices you have.

 The short version